swiftlang/swift-evolution/proposals/0000-array-uninitialized-initializer.md

 instead of using an `inout` parameter.
 This proposal uses the parameter instead, so that the method and initializer use the same closure type.

+In addition, the throwing behavior described above requires that the initialized count be set as an `inout` parameter instead of as a return value.
+Not every `Element` type can be trivially initialized, so a user that deinitializes some elements and then needs to throw an error would be stuck.
+(This is only an issue with the mutating method.)
+Removing the `throws` capability from the closure would solve this problem and simplify the new APIs' semantics, but would be inconsistent with the other APIs in this space and would make them unsuitable to use as building blocks for higher-level operations like `stablyPartitioned(by:)`.

 ### Creating an array from a buffer